-- (a) Any unintentional acquisition, access, or use of PHI by a workforce member2 or person acting under the authority of the Joint Board or a Business Associate, made in good faith and within the scope of authority, which does not result in further use or disclosure in a manner not permitted under the Privacy Rule; - (b) Any inadvertent disclosure by a person who is authorized to access PHI at the Joint Board or a Business Associate to another person authorized to access PHI at the Joint Board or the Business
+- (a) Any unintentional acquisition, access, or use of PHI by a workforce member or person acting under the authority of the Joint Board or a Business Associate, made in good faith and within the scope of authority, which does not result in further use or disclosure in a manner not permitted under the Privacy Rule; - (b) Any inadvertent disclosure by a person who is authorized to access PHI at the Joint Board or a Business Associate to another person authorized to access PHI at the Joint Board or the Business Associate or organized health care arrangement in which the Joint Board participates, and the information received as a result of such disclosure is not further used or disclosed in a manner not permitted under the Privacy Rule; or

-2 "Workforce member" shall have the meaning given the term "workforce" in 45 C.F.R. §160.103.
+&lt;sup>2 "Workforce member" shall have the meaning given the term "workforce" in 45 C.F.R. §160.103.